cockroachdb/docs/v21.2/restore.md

 ## Restoring to multi-region databases

-<span class="version-tag">New in v21.2:</span> Restoring to a [multi-region database](multiregion-overview.html) is supported with some limitations.
+{% include_cached new-in.html version=v21.2 %} Restoring to a [multi-region database](multiregion-overview.html) is supported with some limitations.
 This section outlines details and settings that should be considered when restoring into multi-region databases:

 - A [cluster's regions](multiregion-overview.html#cluster-regions) will be checked before a restore.
 Mismatched regions between backup and restore clusters will be flagged before the restore begins, which allows for a decision between updating the [cluster localities](cockroach-start.html#locality) or restoring with the [`skip_localities_check`](#skip-localities-check) option to continue with the restore regardless.